 6. Affinity (Floor 91)

-Affinity is easily one of the best experiences at SUMMIT One Vanderbilt.
+Affinity is one of the best experiences at SUMMIT One Vanderbilt.
 This room is filled with many large floating silver balloons.
-It’s an interactive space which uses reflective balloons to encourage physical connectivity to the area.
+It’s an interactive space which uses reflective balloons to encourage physical connectivity to the area and you’ve probably already seen it on social media.

 Travel Tip: It can be extremely warm in this room between the windows and all the bodies, especially in the summer.
 Dress in layers so you can easily regulate your body temperature.
 We ended up taking our coats off in this room even though it was April.